CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.1 Enviroment setup.Windows.md

 https://https://code.visualstudio.com/
 ```

-After IDE has installed, search in extension Browser <p style="color:yellow">.Net EXtension for Visual Studio Code</p> Can you see the extension in the next image
+After IDE has installed, search in extension Browser <p style="color:yellow">.Net Extension for Visual Studio Code</p> Can you see the extension in the next image

 ![VS code .Net extensions](assets/1_Enviroment_setup/extensions.png)